-XII.1 Salary Scales

-The salary scales shall be as set out in Schedules A and AA.

-XII.2 Compensation for Chairs and Directors of Departments and Programs

-Chairs and Directors of departments/programs/schools shall have the choice of receiving during their term as Chair/Director either an annual stipend of 10% of B1 or an additional 1/2 EYS per year of service as Chair/Director beyond those EYS to which they would have been otherwise entitled.
+XII.1 Salary Scales The salary scales shall be as set out in Schedules A and AA.
+XII.2 Compensation for Chairs and Directors of Departments and Programs XII.2.1 Chairs and Directors of departments/programs/schools shall have the choice of receiving during their term as Chair/Director either an annual stipend of 10% of B1 or an additional 1/2 EYS per year of service as Chair/Director beyond those EYS to which they would have been otherwise entitled.
 Where the full duties of a Chair/Director are carried out by a less than full-time member (e.g. part-time, reduced-time, partially-retired), the additional 1/2 EYS shall be adjusted upwards by dividing .5 EYS by the member's specified proportion of full-time employment.

-XII.3 Stipend for Overload Teaching

-- XII.3.1 The stipend for courses taught outside the regular academic session payable to members under the provisions of Article III.16 of this Agreement shall be twenty per cent (20%) of the salary specified for step B1 in the rank of Assistant Professor for a full credit course and ten per cent (10%) for a half credit course.
-For all courses taught between May and August inclusive, the basis of the calculation of the stipend shall be the scale prevailing on May 1 of that year. - XII.3.2 Except for courses which are taught as part of normal teaching responsibilities under III.16.3.1 and courses which are banked as provided under III.17, when a member has agreed to teach a course outside the regular academic session and the enrolment in the course is less than fifteen (15), the member may elect to teach the course for a reduced stipend.
+XII.2.2 Chairs and Directors of departments/programs shall also receive no less than 0.5, and no greater than 1.0 course reduction during each academic year.
+The course reduction a particular chair or director receives will be determined by their Dean and will be based on the anticipated administrative workload and should take into consideration (but not be limited to) the following factors: i. the number and nature of course offerings administered by department/program; ii. the number and nature of students for which the department/program has total or shared responsibility; iii. the scope and nature of external partnerships/agreements in which the department/program has responsibilities; iv. the scope and nature of practica, placements, internships, and exchanges managed by the program/department; v. the number and classification of administrative staff within program/department; vi. the number of faculty (including limited term) and sessional instructors in a department/program; vii. the number of teaching assistants, graduate assistants, demonstrators employed within a department/program.
+XII.2.3 A signed copy of the letter of appointment of each Chair/Director detailing all forms of compensation, including course reductions, shall be provided to the Association.
+XII.3 Stipend for Overload Teaching XII.3.1 The stipend for courses taught outside the regular academic session payable to members under the provisions of Article III.16 of this Agreement shall be twenty per cent (20%) of the salary specified for step B1 in the rank of Assistant Professor for a full credit course and ten per cent (10%) for a half credit course.
+For all courses taught between May and August inclusive, the basis of the calculation of the stipend shall be the scale prevailing on May 1 of that year.
+XII.3.2 Except for courses which are taught as part of normal teaching responsibilities under III.16.3.1 and courses which are banked as provided under III.17 , when a member has agreed to teach a course outside the regular academic session and the enrolment in the course is less than fifteen (15), the member may elect to teach the course for a reduced stipend.
 The stipend shall be reduced by 4% for each student by which the course enrolment falls below fifteen (15).
-If the enrolment in a course outside the regular academic session is fewer than ten (10), the course will not be offered on the reduced-stipend basis defined above. - XII.3.3 Members teaching reading courses outside the regular academic session shall be paid a stipend of \$322 for a full credit course and \$161 for a half credit course.
+If the enrolment in a course outside the regular academic session is fewer than ten (10), the course will not be offered on the reduced-stipend basis defined above.